bmacharia/bmacharia.github.io/content/Kubernetes/Introduction to K3D.md

 At its core, k3d spins up full Kubernetes clusters inside Docker containers.
 You get the real deal—API server, controllers, CoreDNS, and all—without the resource overhead of a VM-based cluster.

-> _Reflection:_ I love that k3d blurs the line between “works on my machine” and “works in production.”
+> I love that k3d blurs the line between “works on my machine” and “works in production.”
 It’s the closest you can get to a real cluster while still coding on your laptop.

 ---